mikerodionov/MSFT-Certifications/AZ-700/ExamCram.md

 ### Azure Virtual WAN

-- Service which enables you to create managed VNET within region which simplifies connecting all your VNETS and LANs = software defined WAN
+- Service which enables you to create managed VNET within region which simplifies connecting all your VNETS and LANs = software defined WAN (SD-WAN)
+- To remove administrative overhead of multiple peerings, VPNs and Express routes
 - This managed VNET allows you to peer all your other VNETs to it (options depend on SKU)
+- Regional service, you create VWAN and inside of it there is Managed VNET (we do not have any direct access to it for you)
+- You further can peer various VNETs to Managed VNET, as well as on-premise locations via S2S VPN or ER (and more depending on SKU)
-- 2 SKUs
+- 2 SKUs - Basic & Standard
     - Basic - only supports S2S VPN
-    - Standard - supports S2S VPN, P2P VPN, ER, VNET transitive, Multihub
+    - Standard - supports S2S VPN, P2P VPN, ER, VNET transitive & Multihub routing (to connect to another region with VWAN)
-- Custom route tables can be added to restrict "any-to-any"
+- Custom route tables can be added to restrict default "any-to-any"
 - 3rd party NVA (Network Virtual Appliances) can be added into managed VNET (e.g. Barracuda CloudGen)

 ## Load Balancing Solutions